This is a user-submitted organic submission. All opinions of the author are not affiliated with In Real Life Malaysia.

 I was really scared and confused.
 I never expected to be going through this.
 Plus, I had my internship coming up, so I really didn’t want to screw up my chances of getting a placement.

 I confided to my friends about it, and they gave me the courage and support I needed to keep thriving.
 They assured me that everything would be okay.

-I did manage to get a job and even though it wasn’t what I wanted, I was just thankful with what I had.
+When I finally landed a job, even though it wasn’t what I wanted, I was just thankful for what I had.